 When in doubt, find out.

-Does Social Security contact you by phone?
+2. Social Security contact by phone.

-Yes.
-Someone from Social Security may contact you by phone.
+A representative from Social Security may contact you by phone.

 However, it’s only after you’ve contacted them and left an invitation for a representative to return the call.